 Politically Active and Aware

 Returning to Provo, Utah, with his pregnant wife (Kathy - she gave birth to his first son in Provo) and their four girls (three were born while he was in the Air Force).
 He worked at several jobs - Psych Aide at the Utah State Mental Hospital's Forensic Ward (for the criminally insane), BYU staff as the postal meter operator of the BYU Post Office in the Wilkinson Center, worked at Jones Paint and Glass in the Paint Store, in the Glass Warehouse, and managed a store for a brief period in Roosevelt, Utah.
-He also worked as a logging truck driver for a saw mill in the Uintah Basin, starting writing as a columnist for the Basin Weekly (in Vernal) then promoted to Staff Writer covering Duchesene County news and government; and that began his 45 year newspaper career.
+He also worked as a logging truck driver for a saw mill in the Uintah Basin, starting writing as a column for the Basin Weekly (in Vernal) then promoted to Staff Writer covering Duchesene County news and government; and that began his 45 year newspaper career.

 NEWSPAPERMAN & BROADCASTER